BalticMuseumsLoveIT/bmloveit-app/README.md

 The app was developed in the project BalticMuseums: LoveIT! which was part-financed by the European Regional Development Fund within the Interreg South Baltic Programme 2014-2020.

-You can find gamified tours using this app at the [emused.eu](https://emused.eu/#tours) website.
+You can find e-guides based on this app at the [emused.eu](https://emused.eu/#tours) website.

 --------